James Monroe High School (California)

 James Monroe High School (JMHS), at 9229 Haskell Avenue in North Hills, California, is a public high school in the Los Angeles Unified School District.
-It is home to Small Learning Communities (SLCs) and two magnet schools.
+It is home to Small Learning Communities (SLCs) and three magnet schools.
 Its mascot is the Viking.

 History

 The school opened in the fall of 1958.

 The team name Vikings was selected by a student leadership class, as were the school colors and song.
 The Multipurpose room was named Odin's Hall, and the Annual was named "Valhalla".

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

 In 2004, five drop-out students including future rapper Hopsin were arrested for vandalizing James Monroe High School property, which was intended to be a school prank.
 They were later all charged and held on $20,000 bail.

 The opening of Panorama High School in October 2006 relieved overcrowding at JMHS.

 In 2010, it was ranked 420 in Newsweek's list of U.S. high schools.